vera-rykalina/rki_tsi/README.md

-# HiVtime Pipeline
+# HIVtime
-This is a seamless pipeline developed to automate HIV-phyloTSI method.
+HIVtime is a seamless pipeline developed to automate HIV-phyloTSI method.
 The [method](https://www.medrxiv.org/content/10.1101/2022.05.15.22275117v1) is meant to estimate time since infection (TSI) from HIV deep-sequencing data.
 Here is a link for the HIV-phyloTSI GitHub [page](https://github.com/BDI-pathogens/HIV-phyloTSI/tree/main).

 ## Pipeline workflow
 ![Plot](/images/HIVtime.png)